-GOP senators to present Obamacare alternative
+GOP senators present Obamacare alternative

 The fear is that taking action to repeal the law would create deep instability in the insurance markets and potentially result in millions of people's coverage being disrupted or taken away.

-Collins, a moderate Republicans, has been particularly vocal in insisting that Republicans should not vote to repeal major parts of Obamacare until there is clarity on a replacement plan.
+Collins, a moderate Republican, has been particularly vocal in insisting that Republicans should not vote to repeal major parts of Obamacare until there is clarity on a replacement plan.

-"Some of my colleagues have argued for immediate repeal without any replacement, an option that I reject for it risks leaving millions of vulnerable Americans without affordable health insurance and would undo important consumer protections provided by current law," Collins said on the Senate floor last week.
+She said Monday that it is imperative for Republicans lawmakers to ensure that patients don't experience "needless and avoidable gaps in coverage," and that the party must put fourth legislation to replace Obamacare now.

+"We recognize that our bill is not perfect.
+It is still a work in progress.
+I expect that we will get many ideas from my colleagues for further refinements and we are completely open to that," Collins said.
+"But if we do not start putting specific legislation on the table that can be debated, refined, amended and enacted, then we will fail the American people."

 Republicans in Congress have already begun the process of overhauling the law.
 On Day One of the new Congress, Republican senators used a budget maneuver to start the repeal process, although a final repeal bill is not likely to land on President Donald Trump's desk for some weeks, even possibly months.

 And within hours of being sworn in as president, Trump issued an executive order that could eventually have wide-ranging impact on Obamacare.
-Among other things, it directs the secretary of health and human services and agencies to interpret regulations as loosely as allowed under the law to minimize the burden on individuals, insurers, healthcare providers and others.
+Among other things, it directs the secretary of health and human services and agencies to interpret regulations as loosely as allowed under the law to minimize the burden on individuals, insurers, health care providers and others.